The amazing health impacts of nature

 Exposure to nature reduces stress hormone levels and can improve creativity, concentration, learning, and our ability to solve problems.

 For decades, doctors in Japan have recognised the positive impact of spent time in nature can have on physical and mental wellbeing.
-Shinrin Yoku or ‘Forest Therapy’ is an evidence-based preventative health practice guided by trained practitioners which sees attendees immerse themselves in nature by using all their senses.
-Participating in guided forest therapy walks has been shown to help regulate blood pressure, lower stress, support mental health and even boost the immune system.
+Shinrin Yoku or ‘forest bathing’ is an evidence-based preventative health practice guided by trained practitioners which sees attendees immerse themselves in nature by using all their senses.
+Participating in guided forest bathing walks has been shown to help regulate blood pressure, lower stress, support mental health and even boost the immune system.

 The benefits of nature are so clear that medical and allied health practitioners across the world are embracing the clinical practice of nature-based social prescription.
 Health professionals are prescribing non-medical resources, like visiting a park, joining a park volunteer group, or participating in a guided walk, to improve the wellbeing of their patients.